 Fair processing notice

-Under the new General Data Protection Regulation 2016 (GDPR) and the Data Protection Act 2018 the Trust is required to inform its patients and staff of their rights.
+Under UK General Data Protection Regulation (GDPR) and the Data Protection Act 2018 the Trust is required to inform its patients and staff of their rights.

 Privacy Notice

 We are committed to ensuring that your privacy is protected.
-Should we ask you to provide certain information by which you can be identified when using this website; you can be assured that it will only be used in accordance with this privacy statement.
+Should we ask you to provide certain information by which you can be identified when using this website; you can be assured that it will only be used in accordance with the law.

 United Lincolnshire Hospitals NHS Trust may change this policy from time to time by updating this page.
 You should check this page frequently to ensure that you are happy with any changes.